resir014/Stonehenge/README.md

 These might not be implemented in the near future, but we thought these would be cool things to have in the codebase.

 * Improved job system.
-* Create a robust core engine which manages job assignment, structure priority, etc.
-* Look into implementing a Redux-like flow for Screeps.
 * Migration support (no more cleaning up your entire field before deploying).
 * Write up a proper documentation of code.